 We’re literally killing our dogs with love.

-If you’re using treats for daily training purposes, cut back on the training for 2-3 days while you get their eating habits on track.
+If you’re using treats for daily training purposes, cut back on the training for 2-3 days while you get their eating habits back on track.

 To correct picky eating behaviour, the only food you should offer is their regular dry or wet dog food at scheduled meal times.

 Even if they refuse to eat all day, you mustn’t give in to those big doughy eyes.
-Rest assure your dog won’t starve themselves.
+Rest assured your dog won’t starve themselves.
 They’ll eventually realise they have to eat what they’re given.

 Follow a 15 minute rule

 The 15 minute rule suppresses picky eating further by limiting the time they’re allowed to eat.
 If your dog eats twice a day, they’ll have 15 minutes each time to eat their food.